0xpranay/solidity-notes/Security.md

 - **If you also want to handle force sends, then use `this.balance`**
 - My take : **Go with the `balance` state variable and also include a function that can take the difference `this.balance - balance` and call deposit function again**

+### The blockchain is transparent :

+- All info about state variables can be accessed with a web3 client/a node.
+So even though the **visibility** is just **private**, anyone with node access can see the contents of the data.

+### Randomness:

+- The blockchain in it's intended way to work is **Deterministic**.
+Dont' use `block.timestamp` and `block.blockhash` as source of randomness.
+- Use something like chainlink VRF.